Apply to Become a Candidate For Youth Observer

 - Is active in a UUA congregation;

-- Is able to attend the first Board of Trustees Meeting on Monday, June 29, 2015 in Portland, OR (following the close of General Assembly) and all Board meetings thereafter.
-Attendance is also expected at the 2015 and 2016 General Assemblies (as well as the 2017 General Assembly for the two-year term).
+- Is able to attend the first Board of Trustees Meeting on Monday, June 26, 2017 in New Orleans, LA (following the close of General Assembly) and all Board meetings thereafter.
+Attendance is also expected at the 2018 and 2019 General Assemblies.
 (NOTE: All expenses related to presence at Board meetings and GA are paid by the UUA.)

 - Campaign Statement (around 100 words)

 - Link to campaign video statement (see guidelines below)

 - If you are using the PDF version and not the online application form, send the above information in one of the following ways:

 - Mail: UUA Office of Youth and Young Adult Ministries, 24 Farnsworth Street, Boston, MA 02210-1409;